marwenmema/exo-news-list-templates/docs/index.md

 * **No external libraries/dependencies**: Relying exclusively on built-in eXo Platform resources.
 (REST services and built in JQuery library is invoked when needed.
 That's all.)

-* **Colors based on platform theme/branding**: All colors used in these templates automatically inherit your eXo Platform site's defined theme colors (see eXo's branding feature).
+* **Colors based on platform theme/branding**: All main colors used in these templates automatically inherit the platform's theme colors including colors that you personalized using [eXo Platform's branding feature](https://docs.exoplatform.org/en/6.1/Administration.html#branding-exo-platform).

 * **Tooltips** are implemented where needed.

 * **Template variations** I tried to provide what I felt might be useful variations on the same templates.
-The goal is to facilitate accomodating client preferences without having to mess with CSS mods.
+The goal is to facilitate accomodating client preferences without having to mess with CSS mods and template forking.
 For example: an article list with images, and the same without images.
-The former for clients who have a more image-focused design approach, and the latter for those with a more info/text-focused minimalistic approach.
-(From experience I know both preferences exist in the real world, hence the attempt to accomodate them both.)
+The former is for clients who have a more image-focused aesthetic approach or branding guidelines, and the latter for those with a more info/text-focused minimalistic approach.
+(Because I know from experience that both preferences exist in the real world.)

-Features that are lacking (because I considered them as "nice to have" requirements versus the above which I considered as "must have").
+Below are features that are lacking (because I had considered them as "nice to have" requirements versus the above which I had considered as "must have").
 I'll add them if people tell me they're really needed:

 * **Accessibility**: i.e. ensuring a good accessibility score.
 (I didn't bother since the platform itself is not accessibility-compliant yet.
 But I will if it does.)
 * **Loading skeleton effects**: I've implemented it successfully in one of the templates and plan to generalize it when time permits and if people are interested.
 * **Placeholder when no articles are available yet**: Right now nothing is shown when no articles are available (done on purpose).
 Let me know if you want a placeholder implemented, for which template(s) exactly, and why.

-**## Video demo:**
+## VIDEO DEMO:

 I introduce the templates in this video:

-**## Template naming convention:**
+## TEMPLAE NAMING CONVENTION:

 The names of templates are structured as follows:
 [Template **type**] + [a number representing **a template** under that type] + [a letter representing **a variation** on the same template]